pomerium/pomerium/docs/reference/readme.md

 Allowed users is a collection of whitelisted users to authorize for a given route.

+## Routes
+- Environment Variable: `ROUTE`
+- Config File Key: `route`
+- Type: `string`
+- **Required** - While Pomerium will start without a route configured, it will not authorize or proxy any traffic until a route is defined.
+If configuring Pomerium for the Enterprise Console, define a route for the Console itself in Pomerium.

+A route contains specific access and control definitions for a back-end service.
+Each route is a list item under the `routes` key.

+Each route defines at minimum a `from` and `to` field, and a `policy` key defining authorization logic.
+Policies are defined using [Pomerium Policy Language](/enterprise/reference/manage.md#pomerium-policy-language) (**PPL**).
+Additional options are listed below.

+<<< @/examples/config/route.example.yaml

 ### CORS Preflight
 - `yaml`/`json` setting: `cors_allow_preflight`
 - Type: `bool`